 - Good behaviour bonds with criminal convictions under section 9,

-- Good behaviour bonds without convictions under section 10, and
+- Good behaviour bonds without convictions under a section 10 dismissal or conditional release order, and

 - Suspended prison sentences under section 12.